 Jacqueline Kelleher began at Stafford Owens in 2000.
 Ms. Kelleher advises businesses, not-for-profits, and public entities on various legal matters, focusing on labor and employment matters, contracts, litigation and risk management.
 She frequently advises clients regarding labor relations and collective bargaining, executive compensation, hiring and separation, workplace investigations and related areas.
-She is the District Attorney for a number of local school Districts, advising on a wide range of issues.
+She is the Clinton County Attorney and District Attorney for a number of local school Districts, advising on a wide range of issues.

 Ms. Kelleher has a broad legal background representing a range of clients in mediation, arbitration, and before regulatory agencies and state and federal courts.